-A census can be an amazing source of information including age, birth date, marital status, religion, occpation and country of origin.
-It's also easy to obtain free access using easy genealogy research tools and tips.
+An effective genealogy research tool is the census.
+Depending on the year taken, the census is a highly informative source of family history including name, age, birth date, marital status, religion, occupation, country of origin and sometimes the date arrived in Canada.
+It's also one of the easiest records to obtain free access to.
 If you're not sure which County or District your ancestor lived in, try a general search then narrow it down as you gather more information.

 Headings vary so read carefully.
 Census might ask for current age or age on next birthday.
 Census-taking dates vary too which impacts the calculated year of birth.

-The 1901 census includes full birthday and year arrived in Canada, very useful information for future searches.
+The 1901 census includes full birthday and year arrived in Canada both very useful bits of information for future searches.

 WHERE TO FIND A CENSUS